dablelv/cyan/README.md

 # Rand

-Some functions to create a real non-negative random int number, specified length random string, and so on.
+Some utility functions to create a real non-negative random int number, specified length random string and so on.

 ```go
 GetRandInt()               // 2040723487295132865